-The following are the known limitations/restrictions of RCM IPSec feature:
+The following are the known limitations and restrictions of the RCM IPSec feature:

 • Dynamic change of IPSec mode is not supported.

 Configuring strongSwan with static routing table is supported.
 Dynamic routing table update is not supported.

 • By default, all ports are blocked for enhanced security.
 As part of RCM deployment, use the following steps to open the IPSec ports: